getpelican/pelican/docs/settings.rst

    A list of tuples (Title, URL) for additional menu items to appear at the beginning of the main menu.

-.. data:: PIWIK_URL

-   URL to your Piwik server - without 'http://' at the beginning.

-.. data:: PIWIK_SSL_URL

-   If the SSL-URL differs from the normal Piwik-URL you have to include this setting too. (optional)

-.. data:: PIWIK_SITE_ID

-   ID for the monitored website.
-You can find the ID in the Piwik admin interface > Settings > Websites.

 .. data:: LINKS

    A list of tuples (Title, URL) for links to appear on the header.